Azure-Samples/Azure-Functions-OpenAI-Demo/README.md

 ## Azure Functions troubleshooting

 Go to Application Insights and go to the Live metrics view to see real time telemtry information.
-Optionally, go to Application Insights and select Logs and view the traces table
+Optionally, go to Application Insights and select Logs and view the traces table, or view Transaction Search.

+If no functions load, double check that you get no errors on `azd up` (e.g. script error with no permission to execute).
+Also if `azd package` or `azd up` fails with `Can't determine Project to build.
+Expected 1 .csproj or .fsproj but found 2` error, delete the `/app/backend/bin` and `/app/backend/obj` folders and try to deploy again with `azd package` or `azd up`.